 Yes, crocodiles have taste buds.
 They have these special organs in their snouts that give them an excellent sense of taste and smell.

-Does alligators have tongues?
+Do Alligators and Crocodiles have tongues?
 Conclusion

 You’ve now learnt that these huge reptiles actually have tongues despite what some people might believe.
 However, it’s quite interesting to learn that crocs are incapable of sticking their tongues out, not to mention that their tongues play no role in feeding.